end2endzone/AnyRtttl/README.md

 The following instructions show how to use the library.

+## Configuration ##

+### Macros ###

+Use `ANY_RTTTL_VERSION` to get the current version of the library.

 Define `ANY_RTTTL_INFO` to enable the debugging of the library state on the serial port.

-Use `ANY_RTTTL_VERSION` to get the current version of the library.

-Note, the specified macros must be defined before including `anyrtttl.h` in your sketches.
+See [GlobalMacros.md](GlobalMacros.md) which provides instructions for creating global macros.

+Define the global macro `ANY_RTTTL_DONT_USE_TONE_LIB` to prevent AnyRtttl to link with Arduino's built‑in `tone()` and `noTone()` functions.
+When defined, AnyRtttl will not use these functions and your sketch will not link against the tone library.
+However, you must manually define these functions by calling `anyrtttl::setToneFunction()` and `anyrtttl::setNoToneFunction()` before playing any melody.

+> **Note:**
+AnyRtttl is distributed with its own separate C++ source files (\*.cpp).
+A macro that is only defined at the start of your sketch does not propagate into the library's source files.
+As a result, AnyRtttl mostly remain unaffected by the sketch‑level macro definition.
+&nbsp;
+&nbsp;
+See [GlobalMacros.md](GlobalMacros.md) which provides instructions for creating global macros.

 ## Non-blocking mode ##